gaetanBloch/gaetanBloch/README.md

 ## Some stuff about me

 - I'm a Senior Software Engineer and Architect 👨‍💻
-- I have more than 11 years of professional experience
+- I have more than 13 years of professional experience
-- I am a polyglot developer, I have worked with Java, JavaScript, TypeScript, C#, Rust, C++, C, Python, Go, Kotlin, Scala, Zig, PHP, Bash, SQL, HTML, CSS, and more.
+- I am a polyglot developer.
+I have worked with Java, JavaScript, TypeScript, C#, Rust, C++, C, Python, Go, Kotlin, Scala, Zig, PHP, Bash, SQL, HTML, CSS, and more.
-- I'm currently very interested in the functional programming paradigm, hence I started learning OCaml, Clojure, Haskell and Elm.
+- I'm interested in the functional programming paradigm, so I started learning Elixir, OCaml, and Clojure.
 - I offer solutions to address project challenges in areas such as development, architecture, integration, configuration, deployment, observability, and evolution.
 - I have encountered a range of software architectures, from straightforward monoliths to intricate